OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ---
-title: Create add-in commands with the XML manifest
+title: Create add-in commands with the add-in only manifest
-description: Configure an XML manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
-Use add-in commands to create UI elements, add buttons or lists, and perform actions. ms.date: 02/29/2024 ms.localizationpriority: medium
+description: Configure an add-in only manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
+Use add-in commands to create UI elements, add buttons or menus, and perform actions. ms.date: 02/29/2024 ms.localizationpriority: medium
 ---

-# Create add-in commands with the XML manifest
+# Create add-in commands with the add-in only manifest

 Add-in commands provide an easy way to customize the default Office user interface (UI) with specified UI elements that perform actions.
 For an introduction to add-in commands, see [Add-in commands](../design/add-in-commands.md).

-This article describes how to edit your XML manifest to define add-in commands and how to create the code for [function commands](../design/add-in-commands.md#types-of-add-in-commands).
+This article describes how to edit your add-in only manifest to define add-in commands and how to create the code for [function commands](../design/add-in-commands.md#types-of-add-in-commands).

 > [!TIP]
 > For instructions on how to create add-in commands with the unified manifest for Microsoft 365, see [Create add-in commands with the unified manifest for Microsoft 365](create-addin-commands-unified-manifest.md).